rubys/wunderbar/README.md

 * `?`: adds code to rescue exceptions and produce tracebacks
 * `_`: adds extra blank lines between this tag and siblings

 The "`_`" method serves a number of purposes.
-Calling it with a single argument produces text nodes.
-Inserting markup verbatim is done by "`_ << text`".
+Calling it with a single argument inserts markup, respecting indendation.
+Inserting markup without reguard to indendatation is done using "`_ << text`".
 A number of other convenience methods are defined:

-* `_?`: insert markup with indentation matching the current output
+* `_?`: insert text with indentation matching the current output
+* `_!`: insert text without indenting
 * `_.post?`  -- was this invoked via HTTP POST?
 * `_.system` -- invokes a shell command, captures stdin, stdout, and stderr
 * `_.submit` -- runs command (or block) as a deamon process